Proper handling of used batteries

 Safe management of used batteries from households

-Many types of consumer electronics are banned from landfill or incinerator disposal in Wisconsin and can be recycled through the E-Cycle Wisconsin program.
-Homeowners should check with their local recycling program to see if there are additional restrictions.
+Wisconsin has banned many types of consumer electronics from landfill or incinerator disposal.
+These electronics can be recycled through the E-Cycle Wisconsin program.

-The publication below includes a guide to managing different types of batteries.
+The publication below provides a guide to managing different types of batteries.

 If storing batteries for recycling, you can reduce fire risk by taping ends of batteries with clear packing tape or putting each battery in an individual plastic bag, and storing them in a non-metal leakproof container with a lid (such as a plastic bucket).

 Batteries generated by businesses, schools, institutions, governments and other non-households are subject to hazardous waste requirements, which allow for certain wastes to be managed under universal waste requirements.
 Alkaline batteries may be put in the trash, but others must be recycled or managed as universal waste.
 See the publications below for a guide to managing different battery types and a printable poster with collection and storage requirements and best management practices.

 Do NOT place batteries or electronics in curbside recycling carts or bins, because they may cause a fire if damaged by equipment in recycling trucks or facilities.

 To find a drop-off location in your area for rechargeable or other batteries:

 - Visit Call2Recycle or call 1-877-2-RECYCLE; many retailers participate in this non-profit program to recycle rechargeable batteries and have collection boxes in their stores.

 - For electronics that contain batteries, find an electronics collection site or mail-back program registered with E-Cycle Wisconsin.